 While some swear by it, nearly all babies put their butts in the air, and plenty of only children and youngest children in families prove that this is simply a myth.

-Another not-so-wonderful myth surrounding a baby sleeping with its butt in the air is that this sleeping position causes a child to be bowlegged.
+Another not-so-wonderful myth surrounding a baby butt in the air when asleep is that this sleeping position causes a child to be bowlegged.

 This most likely came about because some may think that to lay like this would put strain or tension on the small and still growing bones of the lower legs.
 This, in theory, would cause a child to end up bowlegged.